oliviabrz/NBA/README.md

     - This is where instructions, functions, variables, instances of classes, etc. are stored
 - Hard Drive
     - The part of a computer where persistent data is stored so that it can be retrieved after the computer restarts
-    - Persistent means when the computer shuts down, the data still exists and can retrieved when the program runs
+    - Persistent means when the computer shuts down, the data still exists and can be retrieved when the program runs
     - Significantly slower than RAM
     - Examples are databasing systems (SQL servers)
 ## Binary